ryanguill/watney/dev-help.md

 })();
 ```

-the `bot` parameter passed to the `init` method contains many helpful resources and functions that will be documented more as time goes on.
+The `bot` parameter passed to the `init` method contains many helpful resources and functions that will be documented more as time goes on.
 One of the big ones is `bot.redis` which can be used to persist data.
 Look at the ops plugin for a relatively simple example of how to use redis, although a lot of plugins use it so look around if you need more examples.

 ## Pattern registration